-The world is a different place than it was just a few short months ago.
-Many people are working from home and are unsure about what the future holds, both financially and professionally.
-Unfortunately, as many people face financial uncertainty, there are plenty of others who are willing to prey on these uncertainties, leading to rising identity theft scams.
+The world is a different place than it was a few months ago.
+Many people are working from home and are unsure about what the future holds.
+Unfortunately, as many people face financial uncertainty, there are plenty of others who are willing to prey on these worries.
+This is leading to rising identity theft scams.

-We want to inform our members of a benefit that is available to you that can help you protect yourself from financial scams related to COVID-19.
+We want to inform you of a benefit that can help you protect yourself from financial scams related to COVID-19.

-The three major credit reporting agencies for U.S. consumers (Equifax, Experian, and TransUnion) are stepping up to offer free weekly credit reports to consumers now through April 2021.
+The three major credit reporting agencies for U.S. consumers (Equifax, Experian, and TransUnion) are offering free weekly credit reports to consumers now through April 2021.
 Here’s what you need to know:

 - Receiving a weekly credit report allows you to assess, in real-time, if anything suspicious appears on your report.
 This includes new applications for credit, suspicious charges, or collections against you that are unfamiliar.

-If suspicious activity appears on your credit report, it’s in your interest to report it immediately so that investigations can begin right away – protecting your credit reputation from false information.
+If suspicious activity appears on your credit report, report it immediately.
+This way, the investigations can begin right away.
+Furthermore, you’re protecting your credit reputation from false information.

 How to Get Your Weekly Credit Reports

-Traditionally, the three major U.S. credit bureaus (Equifax, Experian, and TransUnion) provide consumers a copy of their credit report annually at no cost.
-You can now access your free weekly credit reports through the same website at www.AnnualCreditReport.com.
+Traditionally, the three major U.S. credit bureaus (Equifax, Experian, and TransUnion) provide consumers a copy of their free credit report annually at no cost.
+Now, you can now access your free weekly credit reports through the same website at www.AnnualCreditReport.com.